tarcinapp/entity-persistence-service/README.md

 | **record_limit_list_set_for_{kind_name}**     | A set string where record limits will be applied for a specific kind | 50              |

 ### Idempotency
 entity-persistence-service ensures data creation is efficient and predictable.
 You can define JSON field paths, and the system generates a unique key based on these values.
 When clients attempt to create records, the system checks if a matching record exists using this key.
-If found, it returns the result as if it were a new record, reducing redundancy and enhancing data operation efficiency.
+If found, it returns the result as if it were a new record.
 | Configuration                         | Description                                                                                                                                      | Default Value | Example Values     |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ | ------------- | ------------------ |
 | **idempotency_entity**                | comma seperated list of field names for entity records that are contributing to the calculation of idempotency key                               | -             | kind, slug, author |